 I was born in Philadelphia but grew up mainly in the beautiful, if surreal, town of Woodside, CA. I spent my final three years of high school in Pennsylvania at Westtown, a Quaker boarding school, before heading off to Yale, where I majored in History.
 I lived and worked in Arlington, Virginia for a year before crossing the pond to get a M.Phil. in History at Clare College, Cambridge University, where I worked with the political historian Tony Badger.
 I entered the UC Berkeley Political Science program in 2006 and received my PhD in December 2012, under the supervision of Eric Schickler.
 In Fall 2012, I moved to Cambridge, MA and joined the MIT Department of Political Science.
-In February 2014, my wife Sara Newland and I welcomed our son Milo into the world.
+In February 2014, my wife Sara Newland and I welcomed our son Milo into the world, and in December 2017 his sister Hazel joined the family too.

 INTERESTS & HOBBIES